 However, to manage congestion over the network (that's the number of customers using it at the same time) Virgin Media and BT, like other non-cable providers, use 'traffic management' also known as speed throttling, which will affect the speed received - especially for heavy users during peak hours (that's in the evening for broadband).

 See the fastest broadband packages and check availability to homes on our dedicated 'fastest' page here.

 The acronym ISP stands for Internet Service Provider and is generally used to refer to any brand offering internet connections.

 However, the UK broadband world is an incestuous one with most small outfits now owned by larger companies and often using the larger companies' equipment.

-- BT owns Plusnet and Madasafish while the Post Office, Zen Internet, Orange and Primus rely on BT Wholesale services.
+- BT owns Plusnet and Madasafish while the Post Office, Zen Internet, EE and Primus rely on BT Wholesale services.

 - THUS, a Cable and Wireless company, operates Demon Internet and Tesco's broadband services.